 Case Records Management

 The Case Records Management Section maintains a network repository for investigative case files and all related case information.
 Collected data and documents related to investigations worked by SBI Special Agents are processed and stored in the Case Records Management Systems (CRMS).

-Professional Standards received and documented 27 automobile accidents involving Bureau vehicles.
-Regarding employees involved in these accidents, 81% were male and 19% were female.
+Professional Standards received and documented 19 automobile accidents involving Bureau vehicles.
+Regarding employees involved in the accidents, 79% were male employees and 21% were female employees.

 Assistant Director Erik A. Hooks